 Whenever a vacancy occurs within the Public Works Department in an existing job classification or as a result of the development or establishment of new job classifications, a notice of such vacancy shall be posted on all Union bulletin boards for five (5) working days.
-During this period, employees who wish to apply for such vacancy, including employees on layoff, may do so by submitting a written request to the Human Resources Office.
+During this period, employees who wish to apply for such vacancy, including employees on layoff, may do so by submitting a written request to Human Resources.